Jeremiah-Jefry/Chat-Application/README.md

-# Java WebSocket Chat Application
+# Chat Application

-This is a simple console-based chat application that demonstrates the use of the Java WebSocket API (`javax.websocket`) for real-time communication between a server and multiple clients.
+This is a real-time chat application that demonstrates the use of the Java WebSocket API (`javax.websocket`) for real-time communication between a server and multiple clients.
 This project uses Apache Maven to manage dependencies and build the application.

 ## Features